inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/211-using-map-composer.rst

   (zoom level) of the map element changes.
 A scale of about 200000 should be good for this project.

-- You also can add frame by clicking box next to :guilabl:`Frame`.
+- You also can add frame by clicking box next to :guilabel:`Frame`.
   And you can configure the frame color and border thickness.

 .. image:: /static/training/beginner/qgis-inasafe/image259.*